ritishpaul/ritish_blog/_posts/Projects/2020-07-23-Arduino-Binary-Counter.markdown

 #### How do you Read Binary Numbers?

-Binary can be converted into decimal value by reading the binary number from right to life and recognizing that with "slot" the values are doubled.
+Binary can be converted into decimal value by reading the binary number from right to left and recognizing that with "slot" the values are doubled.
 To elaborate, suppose we have 100011.
-The first digit from the right has a value of 1, the second is a 2, then a 4, etc. Using this, we can determine the binary number to be 32+0+0+0+2+1 = 35 in decimal value.
+The first digit from the right has a value of 1, the second is a 2, then a 4, etc. Using this we can determine the binary number to be 32+0+0+0+2+1 = 35 in decimal value.

 ## Arduino and Circuit